Doohwancho/computer-science/readme.md

 Objective

-Modularize computer science concepts

----\
-Approach

-1. think in how computer would think, not how human would think(oop)
+Understand how computer works, not c syntax.
-2. build from scratch
-3. modularize computer science concepts